Here you will find an explanation of Classes and Courses - the difference between them and how to search for them.

 In some faculties, you must enrol in more than one component class and may be able to select from different offering times.
 For example, a course may consist of one lecture and two tutorials, offered at a choice of times.
 To enrol in such a course, you would enrol in a total of three classes - one lecture and two tutorials - selected from the available offerings.

 You can search for Courses using the Handbook.
-View more detailed Class information in the Class Timetable and the Class Utilisation Index, which lists all courses and the semesters they are offered.
+View more detailed Class information in the Class Timetable, which lists all courses and the terms/semesters they are offered.
 There are links from the Class Details page in the Class Search Results to the corresponding Handbook course description.

 Meeting times and locations are published in myUNSW.
 You can search for classes by teaching activity, meeting time, teaching staff and other criteria.